Controlling the DeepRacer with a gamepad

 teleop: drive: type: topic message_type: ctrl_pkg/ServoCtrlMsg topic_name: /manual_drive deadman_buttons: axis_mappings: - axis: 1 target: throttle scale: 0.5 - axis: 0 target: angle scale: 0.5 deadman: type: service service_name: /enable_state service_request: isActive: true buttons:

 To control the vehicle, you have to both call the

 /enable_stateservice to set

 isActiveto true and provide a command input on the

-Unfortunately, the joy_teleop package only has hooks for “buttons” which acts like a “button_press” event and doesn’t have a way to react to “button_release” events.
+Unfortunately, the joy_teleop package only has hooks for “buttons” which act like a “button_press” event and doesn’t have a way to react to “button_release” events.
 It would be better if all deadman functionality used the

 /enable_stateservice (as I’m sure was intended) instead of listing it both as a service call and in deadman_buttons.

 I’ve always found ROS packages like this.
-They get you 90% to what you want to develop, but still require some additional tweaking to get all the functionality you want.
+They get you 90% toward your goal, but still require some additional tweaking to get all the functionality you want.

-Another thing to not is that the DeepRacer command is ‘throttle’ and ‘angle’ which means that mapping both to a single control stick on a gamepad won’t work the way you think it will.
+Another thing to note is that the DeepRacer command is ‘throttle’ and ‘angle’ which means that mapping both to a single control stick on a gamepad won’t work the way you think it will.
 As you move the joystick toward a pure turning motion, the forward velocity goes to zero.
-This means that your DeepRacer won’t be able to turn much unless you either publish out the kinematic conversion or you map the fields to different control sticks.
+This means that your DeepRacer won’t be able to turn much unless you either publish out the kinematic conversion or map the fields to different control sticks.
 For now, I’ve just mapped the axis.

 Build and source the code